junxit/us-congress-bills-119/metadata.md

 - 2025-10-06 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cruz with an amendment in the nature of a substitute.
 With written report No. 119-73.
 - 2025-10-06 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cruz with an amendment in the nature of a substitute.
 With written report No. 119-73.
 - 2025-10-06 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 178.
+- 2025-10-08 — Message on Senate action sent to the House.
+- 2025-10-08 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7007-7009; text: CR S7008)
+- 2025-10-08 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.